 Dog Bite Statistics

 Serious dog bites occur often in the US.
 According to injury statistics, every person in the US has about a 1 in 50 chance of a dog bite injury.
 Nearly 1 in 5 dog bite injuries become infected.
 In 2018, pet owners paid out $675 million to dog bite injury victims via homeowners insurance claims.
-The average cost per claim has more than doubled in the last 15 years due to increased medical costs and larger settlements and judgment awards.
+The average cost per injury claim has more than doubled in the last 15 years due to increased medical costs and larger settlements and judgment awards.
 The average price of a dog-bite related hospital stay is currently $18,200.
 Each year, dog bite victims collectively lose about $1 billion in monetary expenses.

 Contact a Peoria Dog Bite Lawyer